cosmos72/gomacro/doc/features-and-limitations.md

 * unimplemented conversion typed constant -> interpreted interface (see fast/literal.go:207)
   Workaround: assign the constant to a variable, then convert the variable to the interpreted interface

-* bug: a few imports, including "net/http", fail with internal error on systems without Go toolchain installed
+* bug: on systems without Go toolchain installed, a few imports including "net/http" fail with xreflect panic "internal error"

+* bug: import "gonum.org/v1/plot/plotter" and import "gonum.org/v1/plot/plotutil" fail with stack overflow due to infinite recursion

+* bug: import "golang.org/x/image/draw" fails to compile plugin because generated file imports both "golang.org/x/image/draw" and "image/draw" causing a name conflict.
+  Solution: when generating such import files, we must check for packages with same name and rename them.

 * bug: if gomacro is linked as a shared library (see https://stackoverflow.com/questions/1757090/shared-library-in-go) some method calls on constants do not work. example: